Friday, May 19, 2017, 9:00 am - 4:00 pm

 This activity will be NOT be cancelled for any weather reasons.
 We will climb, rain or shine.

 Adults and kids!
 Come rock climb with Stan Busby, Climbers With Christ, and his team of volunteer belayers.
 All abilities (or lack thereof) are welcome.
 The Climbers With Christ team begins your day with a presentation about the CWC Mission.
 After that you will spend the rest of the day taking turns climbing the 5-6 courses they set up for you.

-- All ages, including adults, can climb on any date, as long as the climber can fit safely into the climbing gear.
-In general kids 5 and older can fit into the gear.
+- All ages, including adults, can climb, as long as the climber can fit safely into the climbing gear.
+In general, kids 5 and older can fit into the gear.

 - All ages can watch.
 Some of the climbing is in a steep, rocky, and forested area and the climbers are often walking between the climbing routes.
 Keep that in mind as you consider whether to bring your littlest ones.
 You cannot see all the climbing locations from one spot.
 You have to move around the rocks and forest to get from one climbing area to another.